My Best Friend (3) : Dedicated to my late Bhagne-cum-friend, Honorable District Magistrate & Session Judge, Shubhra Shankar Bhatta. - ZorbaBooks

 “Biswas kar, Bappa, Rita annyo sabar theke ektu different.
 Or mukhe ekta namaniyata achhe ja tor bhal lagbe.
 Okey niye ekta din ghure beralam, katha bollam, phuchka khelam…Ami nishchit je ei meye kei ami biye korchhi.
 Satti ki janish, meyeta ke amar khub bhalo legechhe……” (Rita, believe me Bappa, is different from others.
 You’ll get to like her, the serenity on her face.
 I spent one whole afternoon with her, chit chatting, eating phuchka together.
 I’ve no doubts whatsoever that she is the one for me.
 Truth to tell, I like the girl a hell of a lot.)

 That was huge, coming from a guy like Shubho.
 But he was serious.
 And his idea of his wife never changed till his dying breath.
-I remember what he told me as he, along with his family, drove us to New Alipore Station.
+I remember what he told me as he, along with his family, drove us to New Alipore Station to see us, my family and me, off.
 Shubho and I had just climbed down the bridge to get to the platform on the other side, when Shubho told me :

 “Amar bolte kono dwidha nei re.
 Ami aaj ja kichhu tar pechhone sab theke baro abodan Ritar….” ( I have no qualms about saying that whatever I am today, my wife, Rita is the one behind my success.)